SheRoZz/Zenko0/README.md

 - 👋 Hi, I’m @Zenko0
-- 👀 I’m interested in cybersecurity 👾 and cyberevrything overall
+- 👀 I’m interested in cybersecurity 👾 and cyber-evrything overall
 - 🌱 I’m currently learning Python, NodeJS, and C#
 - 📫 How to reach me : nowhere lol